-My journey has been challenging, not only for the social conditions but also for my personal story.
+My journey has been challenging, not only for the social conditions but also based of my personal story.
 When reading about solitude, I came across The Journal of Henry David Thoreau.
-A beautiful piece of literature where Thoreau shares his vivid experiences with the self.
-It also includes breathtaking descriptions of sounds, images and feelings.
-His words resounded deeply, like a binaural tone flowing through my ears.
+A beautiful piece of literature where Thoreau shares his vivid experiences with the self, including breathtaking descriptions of sounds, images, and feelings.
+His words resounded deeply, like a binaural tone flowing through my ears:

 “I thrive best on solitude.
 You think that I am impoverishing myself by withdrawing from men, but in my solitude, I have woven for myself a silken web or chrysalis, and, nymph-like, shall ere long burst forth a more perfect creature”.

 My chrysalis is still shapeless.
-The spectra of latent emotions and intrapersonal narrative formats are just the tip of this iceberg.
+The spectra of latent emotions and intrapersonal narrative formats are the tip of this iceberg.
 Going inward can take you to deeper levels of awareness, and that’s the closest thing to feeling true freedom.
-Then, inevitably, when that happens, the weight of reality screams at you, prompting you to “wake up” to “go back”.
+Then, when that happens, the weight of reality screams at you, prompting you to “wake up” to “go back.”

-Music between the world and me: Maryanne Amacher
+Music between the world and myself: Maryanne Amacher

-Maryanne Amacher was a composer but, most importantly, a vibrant researcher and thinker on perception, sound spatialisation, psychoacoustics and aural architecture.
+Maryanne Amacher was a composer but, most importantly, a vibrant researcher and thinker on perception, sound spatialization, psychoacoustics, and aural architecture.
 Ahead of her time and considered a post-Cagean creator, Amacher was so sharp in her thoughts that she could predict some of the current developments in the creative fields, including early concepts of streaming and the possibilities of virtual reality.

 – Project Notes: Music for Sound Joined Rooms

-The reality is that solitude is just a dream—a chimaera.
+The reality is that solitude is just a dream—a chimera.
 We are part of something bigger than our search for existential selfhood.
-As Maryanne Amacher proposed, we need to find resonant links, paths of connections between the mind and the physical.
+As Maryanne Amacher proposed, we need to find resonant links and paths of connections between the mind and the physical.

 In an interview with Jeff Bartone in 1988, Amacher said: “For me, it was a way of learning about space, dimension.
 The different rhythms of the disappearance and appearance.
 Things that I never learned in my musical background.
 We’re not taught things about hearing or the way our mind is perceiving and the way we’re responding to these things as human beings”.

-Similarly, we are not taught things about solitude; on the contrary, we learn to fear it, to avoid it at any cost.
+Similarly, we are not taught things about solitude; on the contrary, we learn to fear it and avoid it at any cost.
 We are asked to numb our experience of reality by imposing constructed ways of thinking and living.
-To accept expectations and happiness, as disingenuous as the status quo.
-Maybe, this challenging time has forced us to deal with what we fear the most: ourselves, confined in bodily and material space, and the doubts prior to acceptance.
+Accept expectations and happiness as disingenuous as the status quo.
+Maybe, this challenging time has forced us to deal with what we fear the most: ourselves, confined in physical and material space, and the doubts before acceptance.

 Long Distance Music

-On my way to learn how to navigate my consciousness and embrace the knowledge that comes with solitariness, I must inhabit my space, find and create my own rituals.
+On my way to learning how to navigate my consciousness and embrace the knowledge that comes with solitariness, I must inhabit my space and find and create my own rituals.
 When you relieve yourself of what is not essential, you are more in touch with the most fundamental aspects of your surroundings, the circulating energy.

-Art and creation, in any form, has become my reclaimed territory—a place when I meet my shadow self and let her talk.
-I am providing her with a space to speak, to create, to listen… Solitude has been the sound of our joined rooms.
-Some days, I think of all the possibilities ahead of me, while refusing to settle, to carry the burden of outside expectations.
+Art and creation, in any form, have become my reclaimed territory—a place where I meet my shadow self and let her talk.
+I am providing her with a space to speak, create, listen… Solitude has been the sound of our joined rooms.
+Some days, I think of all the possibilities ahead of me while refusing to settle, to carry the burden of outside expectations.

 “The foliage, the flowers, the strange earth forms you pass along the way.
 You compose the spirit in process of discovery, in that spiritual world.
 Imagine if we did not go through material – Imagine the beauty of the people walking through life.”